stuartsierra/clojure-hadoop/README.txt

     mvn assembly:assembly

 This builds alternate JAR files, with dependencies included, for running the examples.

-You can find these files in the "target"
+You can find these files in the "target" directory (replace ${VERSION}
-directory:

-    clojure-hadoop-1.0-SNAPSHOT-examples.jar
+with the current version number of this library):

+    clojure-hadoop-${VERSION}-examples.jar
         This JAR contains all dependencies, including all of Hadoop 0.18.3.
 You can use this JAR to run the examples MapReduce jobs from the command line.

-    clojure-hadoop-1.0-SNAPSHOT-job.jar
+    clojure-hadoop-${VERSION}-job.jar
         This JAR contains only this library and Clojure 1.0.
 It is suitable for inclusion in the "lib" directory of a JAR file submitted as a Hadoop job.